I’m an energy and climate analyst with over a decade of experience studying the fossil-fuel industry and the stakes of the energy transition.

 I’m the Associate Director at Global Energy Monitor, an international nonprofit, based out of San Francisco, California.
 I hold a Ph.D. in History from Rutgers University, and held fellowships with the American Heritage Center at the University of Wyoming and the Center of the American West at the University of Colorado.

-I’ve written essays and provided commentary for a number of popular outlets, including the Washington Post, TIME, the Economist, The Progressive, Sydney Morning Herald, Times of India, South China Morning Post, and elsewhere.
-In 2025, I’m publishing my first book on coal development in the Powder River Basin.
+I’ve written essays and provided commentary for a number of popular outlets, including the Washington Post, TIME, the Economist, The Guardian, The Progressive, Sydney Morning Herald, Times of India, South China Morning Post, and elsewhere.
+In 2026, I’m publishing my first book on coal development in the Powder River Basin.

 -